Alexi Lubomirski: Later life

 He has photographed Demi Moore, Beyonce, Charlize Theron, Gwyneth Paltrow, Natalie Portman and many others.

 He wrote a book entitled Princely Advice for a Happy Life for his two sons and it has been translated into six languages.
 He has also published two books of photographs, Decade (2014) and Diverse Beauty (2016).

 In May 2018, a set of commemorative postage stamps, featuring Lubomirski's official engagement photographs of Prince Harry, Duke of Sussex and Meghan Markle, was issued by Royal Mail to mark the couple's wedding.
 He photographed the Sussex family again for their 2021 Christmas card, which was also their daughter Lilibet's first publicly released photo.

 Family

 Lubomirski is the son of Władysław Jan Adam Lubomirski (born 1 January 1949) and his first wife, Eileen Pamela Beardsell (born 1947), an Englishwoman of Peruvian descent.
-The House of Lubomirski was once one of the most prominent princely noble families in Poland and Lithuania.
-The Lubomirskis used princely titles since Stanisław Lubomirski was created an honorary Prince of the Holy Roman Empire in 1647.
-The rights to the title were formally recognised in Poland in 1682, and again granted in 1824 in the Russia-ruled Congress Poland.
-They also bore the title of Count of Wisnicz und Jaroslaw.
-In 1905, 11 males of the Lubomirski family were granted the style of Serene Highness in Austria.
-However, both nobility and usage of noble styles and titles have been abolished in Poland, Russia and Austria.
+He is a member of the House of Lubomirski, a Polish princely family.

 On 8 August 2009 at Nowy Wiśnicz Castle Lubomirski married Giada Lubomirski (née Torri).
 Together they have two sons.
 They reside in New York.
+His wife Giada looks up to Candace Owens and shares her content consistently, stating that she agrees with Owens on numerous topics, particularly about Israel and Gaza.
+She voted for Jill Stein in the 2024 election, despite building a following from the Black Lives Matter movement and vowing to "protect Black women at all costs."
+Alexi has stated he supports his wife's political stances and is proud of how she uses her voice.